-An open secret is that most of the art world can’t stand “artspeak” or what critic Gilda Williams called “International Art English.”
-Yes, there are basic terms that visual artists are expected to know but purposefully using complex, obscure terms when simple ones will do doesn’t impress readers; it turns them off.
+An open secret is that most of the art world can’t stand “artspeak” or what critic Gilda Williams calls “International Art English.”
+Yes, there is a basic art vocabulary that visual artists are expected to know but purposefully using complex, obscure terms when simple ones will do doesn’t impress readers.
+Instead, it turns them off.

 Please don’t say you’ve always wanted to be an artist since you were a small child.
 This is so common, it’s a given.

 Don’t say the art speaks for itself!
 It doesn’t.
-Meanings and techniques might seem obvious to you, but you are writing for readers who are most likely not artists and from different cultures and backgrounds than you.
+Meanings and techniques might seem obvious to you, but you are writing for readers who are most likely not artists and who come from different cultures and backgrounds than you do.